viniciuspjardim/strava-xt-backend/README.md

 Multiple activities can be selected at the same time.
 They are plotted in the same map and in the same charts for comparison.

-> This repository is the back-end part of the app.
-Visit the [front-end project](https://github.com/viniciuspjardim/strava-xt-frontend) for a better overview.
+> This repository is the backend part of the app.
+Visit the [frontend project](https://github.com/viniciuspjardim/strava-xt-frontend) for a better overview.

 ## Config and running